codebu5ter/emailer/README.md

 # emailer
-A simple SMTP based email sending client made on Python
+A simple SMTP based email sending client made in Python.

 For sending messages having HTML embeds, use htemail.py